 Migrating to Australia

-Migrating is hardly easily done, however, as Australia’s complex system of 149 different visa subclasses can prove extremely difficult to navigate.
-While work and family visas are the priority for the Australian Department of Immigration and Citizenship (DIAC), students, tourist, humanitarian entrants, business people and many others are also welcomed, and deciding amongst the overlapping visa types can be difficult.
+While work and family visas are the priority for the Australian Department of Immigration and Border Protection (DIBP), students, tourist, humanitarian entrants, business people and many others are also welcomed, and deciding amongst the overlapping visa types can be difficult.

-The Institute encourages migrants to use an RMA to obtain migration advice to fully understand their options and to prepare and submit visa applications.
+The Institute encourages potential migrants to use a Registered Migration Agent to obtain migration advice to thoroughly understand their options and to prepare and submit visa applications.

 Different Australian visa classes are roughly divided amongst Workers, Migrants, Visitors, Students and Refugees.